Youssef-obr/3d-reconstruction-photogrammetry/README.md

 ## Absolute Orientation Error

 To evaluate the cube reconstruction, four control points were selected on the letter **Z** located on the top face of the cube.
+The cube has an edge length of **40 mm**.

 These points were reconstructed in 3D, and their altitude was compared with the theoretical altitude of the top face.

 The vertical error is: